Boiler Room (film): Plot

 Gradually, he learns that J. T. Marlin is a chop shop brokerage firm that runs a "pump and dump", using its brokers to create artificial demand in the stock of expired or fake companies, and speculative penny stocks.
 When the firm is done pumping the stock, the firm founders sell and trade for legitimate stocks for record profits.
 However, the investors then have no one to sell their shares to in the market when the price of the stock plummets, causing them to lose their investment.
 The FBI agents investigating the firm decide to pursue Seth, hoping to make him their informant.

 Seth passes his Series 7 Exam and becomes a broker.
 He then contacts Harry Reynard, the purchasing manager of a gourmet foods company.
 Although Harry is reluctant, he gives in after Seth lies that the stock is guaranteed to go up in value; Seth sells him 100 shares at $8 each.
 When the stock's value drops, Harry calls back to ask why the stock has done so poorly, only to have Seth persuade him to buy more worthless shares.
 The stock eventually tanks, costing Harry his savings and his family.

 Feeling guilty for scamming Harry, Seth resolves to shut the firm down.
-Marty then disowns him, accusing him of destroying peoples' lives.
+Marty, discovering that J.T.
+Marlin was nothing more than a chop shop meant to scam gullible investors, then disowns him, accusing him of destroying peoples' lives.
 Seth investigates further, discovering that the firm's founders are already preparing to abandon J. T. Marlin, destroy the records, and cut ties with their employees to re-brand and start their scheme under a new name, leaving their victims to face a lengthy legal battle without much hope of recovering their money.
 Seth shows up at his father's office and tearfully explains that he shut down his casino and went along with a highly criminal line of work that he thought was legal to gain his family's approval.
 He then requests that his father help him on an IPO scheme to rob the firm of their money and bring them down, hoping that his actions, while illegal, will recover enough money to help J. T. Marlin's victims.
 Although Marty initially refuses due to the risk of losing his judgeship, he calls Seth the next day, reconciling with him and offering to help with the scheme.